Surprise view image

 Looking towards Great Gable

-Great Gable peeping up over the Glaramara ridge line
+Great Gable peeping up over the Glaramara ridgeline

 Heading towards Loft Crag